maksbilski/FlashcardApp/README.md

     ```

-# Review Mode and the SM-2 Algorithm
+## Review Mode and the SM-2 Algorithm

-In FlashcardApp, the "Start Review" feature incorporates a powerful learning technique called spaced repetition, utilizing the SM-2 algorithm.
-This section explains the functionality of the Review Mode and how the SM-2 algorithm is integrated to enhance the learning process.

-### Integration of the SM-2 Algorithm

 The SM-2 algorithm is used in Review Mode to calculate the optimal intervals between reviews, enhancing memory retention.
 Here’s how it's integrated: